MA in Mass Communication and Journalism: Admission 2025, Eligibility, Colleges, Salary and Jobs

 MA JMC or Master of Arts in Mass Communication and Journalism is a 2-year PG program that helps students learn about media and communication.
 The mass communication and journalism master's course focuses on broadcasting, public relations, digital media, journalism, advertising, media law, and film studies.

-Students must have completed a bachelor's degree with a minimum of 50%aggregate marks to meet the MA MCJ eligibility criteria.
+Students must have completed a bachelor's degree with a minimum of 50% aggregate marks to meet the MA JMC eligibility criteria.
 Further, admission to the MA in Mass Communication and Journalism is based on merit; however, some institutes conduct entrance examinations to assess the skillset possessed by the candidate.
 MA MCJ graduates can work as a Journalist, a News Anchor, a Public Relations Manager, a Content Strategist, a Media Planner, etc. The average salary ranges between INR 4 - 12 LPA, depending on experience and the job role.

 Table of Contents